Maya Blue Pigment

 Hardness:

-For a detailed explanation of the terms in the table above, please visit Composition and Permanence.
+For a detailed explanation of the terms in the table above, please visit the Composition and Permanence page.

 Origin and History

-Maya Blue was developed by the Maya occupying Mesoamerica for the first millennium C.E.
-Today, a U.S. company has unlocked the secrets of Maya Blue and patented the process to create hybrid organic/inorganic pigments based on research to find the origin of the blue color.
+Maya Blue was developed by the Maya occupying Mesoamerica during the first millennium C.E.
+Today, a U.S. company has unlocked the secrets of Maya Blue and patented a process to create hybrid organic/inorganic pigments, based on research into the origin of the blue color.

 Source

-Our Maya Blue is made by Mayan Pigments, and is based on the process they developed that recreates the Maya blue pigment found in Mesoamerican artifacts and archaelogical sites.
-The process involves heat-treating synthetic indigo dye with palygorskite (formerly known as attaplugite) clay.
+Our Maya Blue is made by Mayan Pigments and is based on the process they developed to recreate the Maya blue pigment found in Mesoamerican artifacts and archaeological sites.
+The process involves heat-treating synthetic indigo dye with palygorskite (formerly known as attapulgite) clay.

 Permanence and Compatibility

-Maya Blue is remarkably stable in acids, alkalis, and solvents, so it is suitable for almost all artists' mediums, including fresco and casein.
+Maya Blue is remarkably stable in acids, alkalis, and solvents, making it suitable for almost all artists’ media, including fresco and casein.

 Oil Absorption and Grinding